sprove/sprove.github.io/_documentation/access_keys.md

   - name:
     content:
 content_markdown: |-
   To gain access to the sprove API, please reach out to <a href="mailto:hi@sprove.me">us directly</a>.
-Once you’ve completed the signup process with us and acknowledged our terms, we’ll provide you client_id and secret_key to start using the APIs.
+Once you’ve completed the sign up process with us and acknowledged our terms, we’ll provide you client_id and secret_key to start using the APIs.

   We'd love to have a kick-off call before the Production launch.
   {: .warning }